Word

 Read more about Word: Definitions, Morphology, Philosophy, Classes

-Famous quotes containing the words rock and/or word:
+Famous quotes containing the word word: